Roasted New Red Potatoes with Thyme

 Roasted Red Potatoes with Thyme

-1 tablespoon fresh thyme leaves (chopped if they are on the larger side)
+- 1 tablespoon fresh thyme leaves (chopped if the leaves are on the larger side)